cpulvermacher/fix-missing-semicolons/README.md

 ## Features

 ### Fix on Save
-- Fixes any missing semicolon errors detected in the file when saving.
+- Fixes any `Syntax error, insert ";"` errors found when saving the current document.
 - Does not insert semicolons if there are any other language errors in the file.